People of Means cover art

 $16.45 per month after 30 days.
 Cancel anytime.

-From the acclaimed author of The Kindest Lie, a propulsive novel about a mother and daughter each seeking justice and following their dreams during moments of social reckoning—1960s Nashville and 1992 Chicago—perfect for listeners of Brit Bennett and Tayari Jones.
+From the acclaimed author of The Kindest Lie, a heartrending novel about a mother and daughter each seeking justice and following their dreams in 1960s Nashville and 1990s Chicago.

 Two women.
 Two pivotal moments.
 One dream for justice and equality.

-In 1992 Chicago, Freda’s daughter Tulip is an ambitious PR professional on track for a big promotion, if workplace politics and racial microaggressions don’t get in her way.
-With the ruling in the Rodney King trial weighing heavily on her, Tulip feels increasingly agitated and decides she can no longer stay quiet.
-Called to action by a series of glaring injustices, Tulip makes an irreversible professional misstep as she seeks to uplift her community.
-Will she find the courage to veer off the “safe” path and follow her heart, just as her mother had three decades prior?
+In 1992 Chicago, Freda’s daughter, Tulip, is an ambitious PR professional on track for an exciting career, if workplace politics and racial microaggressions don’t get in her way.
+But with the ruling in the Rodney King trial weighing heavily on her, Tulip feels called to action and must choose, just like her mother had three decades prior, what her role will be in the story of America’s quest for equality.

 ©2025 Nancy Johnson (P)2025 HarperCollins Publishers